Cloud Elements

-Founded in October 2012, Cloud Elements is purpose-built for developers to help organize their world of APIs through a one-to-many approach.
-Cloud Elements is headquartered in Denver, Colorado, but serves customers worldwide.
+Founded in October 2012, Cloud Elements is headquartered in Denver, Colorado, but serves customers worldwide.

-Cloud Elements accelerates API Integrations through an innovative API Hub technology providing uniform APIs that developers use to easily make APIs work together.
-Developers have published millions of unique APIs, each one its own island of data, with the bigger challenge now being to integrate APIs together in order to synchronize data and build new apps faster.
+Cloud Elements facilitates API integrations through an API Hub technology providing uniform APIs that developers use to make APIs work together.

 Cloud Elements was acquired by UiPath in March 2021.

 History

-In October 2012, Cloud Elements was founded by CEO Mark Geene, CTO Vineet Joshi, and VP of Product Development Atul Barve.
-The three shared a vision to "help developers build cloud applications faster and at a lower cost..."
-Since the start of the company, Cloud Elements has grown to over 100 employees who work together to bring API Integrations to all business sizes.
+In October 2012, Cloud Elements was founded by CEO Mark Geene, CTO Vineet Joshi, and vice president of product development Atul Barve.
+Cloud Elements has grown to over 100 employees.

 On July 18, 2014, the company announced receiving US$3.1 million in a Series A funding round.
 Investors include Virginia-based Grotech Ventures, California-based Icon Venture Partners, along with Galvanize Ventures.

 On January 9, 2017, the company announced receiving $13M in funding to reach Series B. The funding was led by Harbert Growth Partners to allow Cloud Elements to continue their revenue increase of nearly 40% quarter-over-quarter.

-During SAPPHIRE NOW 2018, SAP launched SAP Cloud Platform Open Connectors, a purpose built API integration platform leveraging the Cloud Elements catalog of feature-rich connectors to over 150 leading enterprise SaaS applications.
+During Sapphire Now 2018, SAP launched SAP Cloud Platform Open Connectors, an API integration platform leveraging the Cloud Elements \connectors to over 150 enterprise SaaS applications.

 In March 2021, robotic process automation company UiPath acquired Cloud Elements to advance API-based automation in the enterprise.

 Technology

 Cloud Elements was created to offer cloud applications or "hubs" that provide RESTful APIs with JSON payloads.
 Cloud Elements "differentiates itself with its one-to-many API which lets developers integrate and maintain several services or "elements" in a category."
 Within the hubs, each connector or “Elements” provide a variety of advanced features built-in.

-Cloud Elements’ API integration platform puts the data at the centre of the customer company's application ecosystem.
-They provide a virtual data hub that puts a data model at the centre of the integration strategy, making it easier to manage and integrate the data.
-Additionally, Cloud Elements provides normalized and consistent APIs across their entire catalogue of Elements, to eliminate the need for experts for every endpoint.
-Finally, the platform allows for the service to be embedded into an app for customers convenience.